kubrickfr/btrfs-send-to-s3/README.md

 NB: DTO from S3 to EC2 in the same region is free, consider using a VPC endpoint as well.
 DTO from EC2 to a machine outside AWS is the same as DTO from S3 to outside AWS.
 Please double-check on the relevant AWS pricing pages.

 As usual, calculations to see if this makes sense are left to the reader.

+## Branched backups
+To restore a branch backup, you just restore the branches in order of precedence.
+For example, on the 18th of March 2024, to restore the latest backup made with the crontab above, one would, after the restoration from Glacier to S3 is completed, first restore epoch monthly-2024 and then daily-2024-03.
+This will bring back the full backup of the 1st of January 2024, then the two monthy increments in February and March, and finally every daily increment since the 2nd of March.